Le Vertendre territory

 Lac de la Source

 In the past, gravel had been collected from the bottom of this water basin, having a considerable negative effect on the surrounding wildlife and flora.
-It is at this time that le Vertendre, with the Ministry of the Environment’s approval in 2006, took it upon itself to refurbish this body of water, which is fed by natural springs coming from the mountain.
+In 2006, le Vertendre, with the Ministry of the Environment’s approval, took it upon itself to refurbish this body of water, which is fed by natural springs coming from the mountain.
 Enjoy a nice picnic on its shore or lounge in the sun between dips in the lake!
 There’s also a sandbox built for our younger visitors and a few footbridges built alongside the lake for frog hunting and trout fishing!